 The urgency of the problem of TB in children, whose full scope is still not fully known, cannot be underestimated.
-According to WHO estimates, 210 000 children died of TB in 2015 including 40 000 deaths among children who were HIV-positive and 1 million children became ill with TB.
+According to WHO estimates, an estimated 1 million children became ill with TB and 250 000 children died of TB in 2016 (including 52 000 children with HIV associated TB).
 However, the actual burden of TB in children is likely higher given the challenge in diagnosing childhood TB.

 WHO and its partners have developed a roadmap for reaching the goal of zero TB deaths among children worldwide.
 Achieving this requires sustained advocacy, greater commitment, mobilization of increased resources and a joint effort by all stakeholders involved in providing health care for children and in TB control.

 The World Health Organization (WHO) and UNICEF has issued a joint statement, urging all National TB Programmes to replace the previously used medicines for children weighing less than 25 kg with the child-friendly dispersible TB fixed-dose combinations (FDCs) at the soonest possible time.
 WHO and UNICEF advise against continued usage of the old sub-optimally dosed FDCs or adult formulations (crushed tablets), which may lead to under or over-dosing, unfavourable treatment outcomes, and high likelihood of contributing to the development of drug resistance.
 The child-friendly FDCs were launched in December 2015 by WHO and the Global Alliance for TB Drug Development (TB Alliance), with support from UNITAID.
 They were developed in line with the revised dosing to achieve the appropriate therapeutic levels, that was published in the WHO Guidance for national tuberculosis programmes on the management of tuberculosis in children.